tkiryuti/GT/README.md

 ## General code:

 #### PACE-cluster-utility-scripts
-* Big data management and a few example scripts for the Georgia Tech computer cluster.
+* Big data management and a few example scripts for the <a href="https://pace.gatech.edu/">Georgia Tech computer cluster</a>.

 #### Examples-general
 * Examples for Bash, R, and cloud computing-specific scripts.